ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 Override the default deployment values:

-  1. Configure the required deployment values for the OpenShift cluster that you have installed:
+Configure the required deployment values for the {{site.data.keyword.openshiftshort}} cluster that you have installed:

 | Parameter | Description | Default |
 | -------- | -------- | -------- |